DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 ### Level 1: Sorcerer Subclass
 You choose a Sorcerer Subclass and gain its Level 1 Features. <br>
-Your subclass comes with a list of Origin Spells?
+Your subclass comes with a list of Origin Spells.
+You count Origin Spells as part of your Sorcery List, regardless of their actual Spell Lists.
+(PHRASING?)

 ### Level 2: ???
 ???